Top Ten ways to fix your writing problems

 - Is full of vague assertions

-- Says thing that are inadequately supported with examples, hard data, or evidence of
+- Says things that are inadequately supported with hard data, examples, or evidence of

 - Is poorly organized

 - Is poorly presented as an academic paper (No title, no page numbers, or other necessary